Navigating US fintech regulations compliance: A guide to building compliant payment and lending solutions

 Money Transmitter Licenses (MTLs)

 Perhaps the most significant hurdle for many fintech startups and payment providers is the need to obtain Money Transmitter Licenses for each state where they intend to operate.
-Unlike traditional national bank charters, there is no single, federal license that allows non-bank fintech companies to move money or process payments in all states simultaneously.
+Unlike traditional national bank charters, there is no single, federal license that allows non-bank fintech companies — for example those offering embedded finance — to move money or process payments in all states simultaneously.
 Instead, each state regulator imposes its own licensing criteria, fees, bonding requirements, compliance checks, and periodic audits.

 This fragmented licensing landscape presents several challenges: